Chase Claypool: The WR, Not The TE

 “That is a resounding no from what I have seen and heard.
 Pittsburgh was enamored by his size and speed, so they will look to move him to the boundary while JuJu Smith-Schuster looks to get more work in the slot, where he is best suited.
 Although the hype was there for a while during the combine of Claypool playing TE, and his blocking certainly warrants that, he will be playing wideout.”

 What Donnie and I discussed echoes the comments of what OC Randy Fichtner has been saying since they drafted him.
 He has no intention of Claypool playing TE.
-Claypool is going to come in on day 1 and play special teams right away as well as be involved in red zone packages.
+Claypool is going to come in on day 1 and play special teams right away as well as be involved in red-zone packages.
 Claypool is still a very raw WR and has lots of room to improve.
 He got a late start to football compared to most others as he played basketball first and then transitioned to football.
 Of all the WR’s drafted in the 2020 class, I don’t think any of them come close to sniffing the potential upside Claypool offers.

 In addition to playing the outside X receiver role, Fichtner has mentioned multiple times how he wants to teach Claypool to play the slot position.
 Fichtner also said he loves this kid because he is coachable and “there is no job too small for him”.
 Claypool should see a lot of playing time in his rookie year simply because of his prolific blocking ability.
 This is one if the reasons he was on the field so much at ND early on is because he is such a good blocker.
 With a high percentage snap count, the targets will come and with fantasy football, opportunity is everything.
 Being able to block is also very important for the run game; it makes the entire offense more efficient.

-I expect him to take a Martavis Bryant type approach to begin the season.
-He will play situationally at first but as the season progresses it should quickly develop into a full time starter role.
+I expect him to take a Martavis Bryant-type approach to begin the season.
+He will play situationally at first but as the season progresses it should quickly develop into a full-time starter role.
 Claypool will enter training camp as the number 4 WR behind James Washington but it’s not so much of if he jumps him but more of when.

 Steelers GM, Kevin Colbert, also has an excellent track record of drafting WRs over the last 2 decades.
-Some of those names include; Plaxico Burress, Antwaan Randle El, Santonio Holmes, Mike Wallace, Emmanuel Sanders, Antonio Brown, Martavis Bryant (great talent just too many off the field issues), JuJu Smith-Schuster, and Diontae Johnson.
+Some of those names include; Plaxico Burress, Antwaan Randle El, Santonio Holmes, Mike Wallace, Emmanuel Sanders, Antonio Brown, Martavis Bryant (great talent just too many off-the-field issues), JuJu Smith-Schuster, and Diontae Johnson.

 Claypool has excellent route running skills for 6’4’’ 238 lbs.
-He has phenomenal short area quickness along with his incredible ability to shift his weight (238lbs) while running routes.
+He has phenomenal short-area quickness along with his incredible ability to shift his weight (238lbs) while running routes.
 Even for being a ‘big guy’, he can run every route on the route tree.
 He is very good with screens, slants, outs, posts, and of course the deep shots.

 In this clip, CC runs a perfect out route.
 He does a tremendous job of shifting his weight from his left foot back to his right, which sells the DB like he is going inside but then cuts back out.
-The QB should of lead him to the sideline but didn’t.
+The QB should of led him to the sideline but didn’t.
 The throw was behind and CC does a great job of slowing down and using his frame to block out the DB.

 The body control and awareness in this is insane.
 Awful throw, great catch.